In 1995, msn.com looked like this:

 On 5 April 2006, the World Wide Web Consortium (W3C) released the first draft specification for the XMLHttpRequest object in an attempt to create an official Web standard.

-I cannot find any story about jQery is created, or any jokes John cracked.
-I know he loves Japanese wood work, works for Khan Academy and have a million admirers.
+I cannot find any story about how jQuery is created, or any jokes John cracked.
+I know he loves Japanese wood work, works for Khan Academy and has a million admirers.
 I went through his blog, found this charmingly low-key announcement of jQuery blog in January, 2006.

 Before, after and around the time jQuery was released, there had been many libraries, each touting their own incomparable qualities.
 The most prominent ones are Mootools, Prototype, YUI library, Dojo, Ext js.
 In the meantime, web applications keep snowballing.